protesilaos/protesilaos.github.io/_codelog/2018/2018-07-01-bspwm-debian-sid.md

 [x] standard system utilities
 ```

 You will get Debian Stable running the MATE desktop environment.
-I always choose a DE because it makes things like network access easier.
+I always choose a DE because it makes things like network access and a functional Xorg setup easier.
 It also provides a decent fallback option, as well as something that could be used by a visitor or a friend.

 Now to prepare for the transition to Debian Sid.
 Open a terminal and type the following commands (lines starting with `#` are comments and should not be added to the command line).